-The Master of Engineering project is undertaken in the first semester of the final year of the 2-year MEngSc.
+The Master of Engineering project is undertaken in the first or second term of the final year of the 2-year MEngSc.
 The course, MEngSc Project A, is the first part of the project.
 Its purpose is for students to undertake directed laboratory and research work on an approved topic under the guidance of an academic supervisor.